 Go for a kid-friendly and easy hike with the family near NYC!
-It’s starting to feel like fall and the leave are even beginning to change colors.
+It’s starting to feel like fall and the leaves are even beginning to change colors.
 Although this fall season will be very different from the rest, there is still much to see and do this time of the year.
 That is why we have rounded up some nearby family-friendly hikes that anyone at any skill level can achieve!
 Scroll through and find the perfect fall hike for you and your family that are easy and range between one to three miles.
 And if you are looking for more fall activities for this upcoming season, we recommend that you head out to an apple orchard for apple picking or even check out the fall foliage.

 **Parks are encouraging social distancing.
 Check with local authorities to see if parks and trails are open before heading out.**